 If a FILS STA has the ReportingOption in the MLME-SCAN.request primitive not equal to IMMEDIATE, then the STA shall follow the procedures indicated in 10.1.4.1 and not the procedures provided in this clause.

+If an AP has indicated the FILS Minimum Rate in the FILS Minimum Rate subfield of a FILS Discovery frame, a scanning FILS STA that receives such an FILS Discovery frame shall use a data rate that is equal or higher than the indicated FILS Minimum Rate in subsequent transmissions between the AP and the FILS STA.

-A scanning FILS STA that receives an FILS Discovery frame should compare the received SSID in the FILS Discovery frame with the SSID parameter or SSID list provided to the STA previously in a MLME-SCAN request primitive.
+A scanning FILS STA that receives an FILS Discovery frame should compare the received SSID or Short SSID in the FILS Discovery frame with the SSID parameter or SSID list provided to the STA previously in a MLME-SCAN request primitive.
 If the STA has the ReportingOption in the MLME-SCAN.request primitive equal to IMMEDIATE and if the SSID in the FILS Discovery frame matches the SSID parameter or one of the SSIDs in the SSID list the STA shall issue an MLME-SCAN.confirm primitive with the information obtained from the received FILS Discovery frame immediately after the reception of the FILS Discovery frame, with the ResultCode equal to INTERMEDIATE_SCAN_RESULT.
 [CID 4368, 4346, 4029, 4808]

 If the received FILS Discovery frame contains the AP-CSN subfield, as defined in 10.1.4.3.7 (BSS Configuration Parameter Set) and the non-AP STA maintains previously obtained BSS Configuration Parameter Sets, the non-AP STA shall use the received FD AP-CSN information as follows: [CIDs 6975, 6226]